mRNA Analysis Pipeline

 Introduction

-The GDC mRNA quantification analysis pipeline measures gene level expression in HT-Seq raw read count, Fragments per Kilobase of transcript per Million mapped reads (FPKM), and FPKM-UQ (upper quartile normalization).
-These values are generated through this pipeline by first aligning reads to the GRCh38 reference genome and then by quantifying the mapped reads.
+The GDC mRNA quantification analysis pipeline measures gene level expression with STAR as raw read counts.
+Subsequently the counts are augmented with several transformations including Fragments per Kilobase of transcript per Million mapped reads (FPKM), upper quartile normalized FPKM (FPKM-UQ), and Transcripts per Million (TPM).
+These values are additionally annotated with the gene symbol and gene bio-type.
+These data are generated through this pipeline by first aligning reads to the GRCh38 reference genome and then by quantifying the mapped reads.
 To facilitate harmonization across samples, all RNA-Seq reads are treated as unstranded during analyses.

 Data Processing Steps